getify/Functional-Light-JS/ch3.md

 		( function foundUser(user){ /* .. */ } );
 ```

-Perhaps splitting out each of the three calls helps understand what's going on better:
+The three sets of `(..)`s denote 3 chained function calls.
+But perhaps splitting out each of the three calls helps see what's going on better:

 ```js
 var personFetcher = curriedAjax( "http://some.api/person" );